South Africa

 After spending few days in Cape Town, we flew to Windhoek, Namibia, rented a car and drove to see the famous dunes in Sossusvlei.
 Although I managed to catch a scenic flight there, I most certainly want to return to Africa and fly all of the Namimbia coast myself, as well as see Mozambique from the air.

-If you are interested in reading more about our trip, please check out my Blog
+If you are interested in reading more about our trip, please check out my blog

 East Africa